mioscape/tas_branded/README.md

-# Bag Market
+# Bag Branded

-Bag Market is a Flutter-based mobile application designed for buying and selling bags.
-Whether you're a bag enthusiast looking for your next stylish accessory or a seller wanting to showcase your bag collection, Bag Market has you covered.
+Bag Branded is a Flutter-based mobile application designed for buying and selling bags.
+Whether you're a bag enthusiast looking for your next stylish accessory or a seller wanting to showcase your bag collection, Bag Branded has you covered.

 ## Features

-- **Buyer and Seller Profiles:** Create and manage your buyer or seller profile to personalize your Bag Market experience.
+- **Buyer and Seller Profiles:** Create and manage your buyer or seller profile to personalize your Bag Branded experience.

 - **Product Listings:** Browse through a diverse range of bags listed by sellers.
 View detailed information, images, and prices.